gambit/python/README.md

 ### Requirements
 This module has a few mandatory requirements:

-- You must have a recent version of Gambit compiled with the `--enable-multiple-threaded-vms` option.
+- You must have a recent version of Gambit compiled with thread support either using the configure option `--enable-thread-system`, which is enabled by default in recent versions of Gambit, or with the configure option `--enable-multiple-threaded-vms`.
 - You must have a dynamically linked version of CPython >= 3.7 installed.
 This module will link against the CPython shared library.
 - A Windows, Linux or macOS operating system (other OSes have not been tested but